ballerina-platform/module-ballerinax-googleapis.drive/Package.md

 ## Add project configurations file

-Add the project configuration file by creating a `Config.toml` file under the root path of the project structure.
+Add the project configuration file by creating a `Config. toml` file under the root path of the project structure.
-This file should have following configurations.
+This file should have the following configurations.
 Add the tokens obtained in the previous step to the `Config.toml` file.

 #### Config.toml
 ```ballerina